Toggle: English / Spanish

 - Medicines such as antihistamines to control itching

 - Moist compresses applied to the skin

-- Oral antiviral medicine if reaction is caused by herpes simplex
+- Oral antiviral medicine if the reaction is caused by herpes simplex

-- Over-the-counter medications (such as acetaminophen) to reduce fever and discomfort
+- Pain medication recommended by your doctor to reduce fever and discomfort

 - Topical anesthetics (especially for mouth sores) to ease discomfort that interferes with eating and drinking

 - Treatment in an intensive care or burn care unit for severe cases, Stevens-Johnson syndrome, and toxic epidermal necrolysis (top layer of skin separates from the lower layers)